Upgrading Firmware when Adding InfiniBand to an Existing Fabric

 Check the status of an LSI raid card battery backup unit

-Checking on the status of your raid cards battery backup unit (BBU) is a simple process by using the following MegaCli command: $ MegaCli64 -AdpBbuCmd -a<adapter#/ALL> In the following example we have a single controller present and will pass the -a0 argument to select the controller. [[email protected] ~]# MegaCli64 -AdpBbuCmd -a0 BBU status for Adapter: […]
+Checking on the status of your raid cards battery backup unit (BBU) is a simple process by using the following MegaCli command: $ MegaCli64 -AdpBbuCmd -a<adapter#/ALL> In the following example we have a single controller present and will pass the -a0 argument to select the controller. [root@localhost ~]# MegaCli64 -AdpBbuCmd -a0 BBU status for Adapter: […]

 Setup ACT Breakin hardware diagnostics tool as a grub boot option